Unboxed-Software/solana-course/content/token22-metadata.md

 in the above code we are doing the following:
 - we are creating a new UMI instance, and we are passing the devnet endpoint to it, so it can interact with the metaplex platform
 - we are generating a new keypair for the mint, and we are setting the decimals to 0, because NFTs should have 0 decimals
-- we are calling the `getCreateMintWithMetadataPointerIxs` and passing it the required params, and we are getting the instructions that will create the mint with a pointer to the metadata account
+- we are calling the `getCreateMintWithMetadataPointerInstructions` and passing it the required params, and we are getting the instructions that will create the mint with a pointer to the metadata account
-- we are calling the `getCreateMetadataAccountOnMetaplexIxs` and passing it the required params, and we are getting the instructions that will create the metadata account
+- we are calling the `getCreateMetadataAccountOnMetaplexInstructions` and passing it the required params, and we are getting the instructions that will create the metadata account
 - we are getting the associated token address, which we get from the mint address and the owner address (wallet address), and we are creating the associated token account, notice that in Solana system, in order to hold any tokens you can't directly hold them in the wallet, you will have to create an associated token account that will only hold your balance of a specific token.
 - we are creating the mint to checked instruction, which will mint the NFT into the associated token account, and we are setting the supply to 1, because NFTs should have a supply of one
 - we are creating the set authority instruction, which will remove the mint authority, because for the token to be considered as NFT in the solana network, it has to have a supply of 1 and no one should be able to mint anymore tokens so the mint authority should be `None`